veeral-patel/incidents/README.md

 As the investigation's scope increases, though, these tools aren't enough to manage the incident's complexity.

-You might have a dozen people working on 30-40 things at once:
+You might have a dozen people working on 30-40 tasks at once:
 - collecting forensic data
 - conducting forensic analysis
 - running sweeps